hamzamecca16/hamzamecca16.github.io/sample_page.md

 I uploaded the steps table as daily_steps_clean.
 I wanted to create a table with daily steps data merged with the average, minimum, and maximum daily heartrate for each user.

-I queried the heartrate_ clean table to find the daily heartrate data.
+I queried the heartrate_ clean table to find the daily heartrate information.

 ```
 SELECT